JoeYong01/gpt-powered-pipeline/README.md

 As Threading is superior in performance compared to asyncio in this use-case, the main branch will focus development on threading

 # Todo
-- Productionize the script:
+- Handle rate limits
-    - calculate processed token count against limit
+- Implement decorators for misc purposes (timing/retries)

 # Done
 - Processed files should be deleted/archived (& compressed)